1. CELTIC COINS

 Gold stater of Cunobelin with reverse CAMV(lodunum)

-Further north the Corieltauvi issued signed coins, although the actual names of the rulers are unclear.
-These include the legends AVNT, IISVP, and VEP CORF.
+Further north, the Corieltauvi issued signed coins, although the actual names of the rulers are unclear.
+These include the legends AVN COST, AVNT, IISVP, and VEP CORF.
+Both coins illustrated are uniface, something characteristic of their coinage.

-Corieltauvi uniface silver half-unit, circa AD 12-15 inscribed VEP (Corf)
+(Left) Corieltauvi uniface silver half-unit, circa AD 12-15, inscribed VEP (Corf)

-In Norfolk the Iceni inscribed coins bear the legends ANTED and ECEN, the latter possibly being the tribal name and which may be abbreviated still further to ECE.
+In Norfolk the inscribed coins of the Iceni bear the legends ANTED and ECEN, the latter possibly being the tribal name and may therefore be abbreviated still further to ECE.
 Slightly later coins are marked AESV and SAENV, all from the first decades A.D.
 Extremely rare coins of the last king, Boudicca's father, are inscribed in Latin SVBRIPRASTOESICOFECIT (Under King Prasto Esico made me).
 The name of Boudicca's father is more normally given as King Prasutagus.

 Silver coin of the Iceni with legend ECE